-If small sections of the line-spread function within the useful field-of-view appear to have worsened resolution, Method 1 should be performed to determine the extent of the resolution loss and corrective action initiated, if significant.
+If small areas within the useful field-of-view appear to have worsened resolution, Method 1 should be performed to determine the extent of the resolution loss and corrective action initiated, if this loss is significant.

 At acceptance testing, a value of FWHM or FWTM that is 10% or more above the manufacturer's worst-case value would call for corrective action initiated through the manufacturer's representative.